 As mentioned earlier, ALL-type queries are of the type 'Give me all locations in the network where a lion was seen'.
-We first present the comparison of the data-centric storage and comb-needle scheme for such queries.
-We consider two cases: (a) When all the event information is sent to the sink (Without aggregation i.e. with no summaries). (b) When only an aggregated summary of the event information is sent to the sink (With aggregation i.e. using summaries).
+We first present the comparison of the datacentric storage and comb-needle scheme for such queries.
+We consider two cases: (a) When all the event information is sent to the sink (Without aggregation, i.e., with no summaries). (b) When only an aggregated summary of the event information is sent to the sink (With aggregation, i.e., using summaries).

-A. Without Aggregation
+4.1 Without Aggregation/Summaries

-1) Cost of DCS with optimized hash location: Below, we calculate the average cost incurred in case of the DCS strategy in terms of the number of hops needed for query resolution in the epoch T.
+Cost of DCS with optimized hash location.
+Below, we calculate the average cost incurred in case of the DCS strategy in terms of the number of hops needed for query resolution in the epoch T.

 There are 3 different query costs involved, C{st} to store events, C{qd} the query dissemination cost and C{qr} the cost for the query response.
-Hence, we have total cost in case of DCS, given by,
+Hence, we have the total cost in case of DCS given by,